The Locker Key

 “To my neighbour’s house.
 I stashed the package in his garage.”
 Jake said.

-Suddenly, Jake hears a strange thunk.
-He turns around to see the business end of a rather large knife, protruding from the centre of Wycliffe’s chest.
+Suddenly, Jake heard a strange thunk.
+He turned around to see the business end of a rather large knife, protruding from the centre of Wycliffe’s chest.
 Wycliffe is frozen on his feet with a wide-eyed look of surprise on his face.

-Slowly, Wycliffe’s legs slip out from under him and he goes down, revealing Mick Tyler standing behind him, grinning.
+Slowly, Wycliffe’s legs slipped out from under him and he went down, revealing Mick Tyler standing behind him, grinning.

-Mick takes a deep breath.
+Mick took a deep breath.
 “Let’s just hope this is the last loose end.
 I’m gettin’ really fuckin’ tired of all this.”

 ~ 20 ~

-Three days later, Jake parks his car on Dundas Street just west of Bay.
-He takes the computer case from the back of his car and enters the bus terminal.
-He stashes the case in a locker and returns to his car.
+Three days later, Jake parked his car on Dundas Street just west of Bay.
+He took the computer case from the back of his car and entered the bus terminal.
+He stashed the case in a locker and returned to his car.

-On his way back home he stops at Mick Tyler’s house.
-He takes the locker key and seals it in an envelope with a note in it.
-He sticks through Mick’s mail slot, then gets back into his car and drives off.
+On his way back home he stopped at Mick Tyler’s house.
+He took the locker key and sealed it in an envelope with a note in it.
+He stuck the envelope through Mick’s mail slot, then got back into his car and drove off.

 Mick…